osteensco/pytivate/README.md

 <h3>Install</h3>
 <p>

+Unix-like os and bash or zsh shells, maybe others.
 Uses `fzf` as a dependency.
-Install with your favorite package manager.

 <br>